 Well distributed juicy blueberries in a bright and refreshing sweet citrusy lemon muffin!
-These muffins are so soft, moist and light that you might call these cupcakes.
+These lemon and blueberry muffins are so soft, moist and light that you might call these cupcakes.
 But these aren't missing their muffin component either.
 They are so hearty!

-Moist, glossy and shining happily on the top lemon blueberry muffin for you! ⇑ ⇑ ⇑
+Moist, glossy and shining happily on the top blueberry muffins for you! ⇑ ⇑ ⇑

-These are very large muffins baked by filling muffin liners to the brim.
-No, your muffins won't convert into a yellow lemon lava in your oven.
+The standard sized muffins are baked by filling muffin liners to the brim.
+No, your muffins won't convert into a yellow lemon lava in the oven.

 Because, initially we are setting our oven to a high temperature, so that these rise all the way to the top.
 Finally lower the temperature to let them bake well on the inside!

 You can even make 6 jumbo muffins using this same batter and temperature, just initially bake them at 425 deg F and then lower the temp to 350 deg F and allow them to bake until done.